-Dr. Meghea is an NIH-funded Assistant Professor in the Department of Obstetrics, Gynecology and Reproductive Biology at Michigan State University.
+Cristian Meghea, Ph.D. is an NIH-funded Associate Professor in the Department of Obstetrics, Gynecology and Reproductive Biology at Michigan State University.
+He is the Director and Co-Founder of the Maternal Health Equity Lab.
 His expertise is in maternal and child health, global health, health services research, health policy, and women’s health.
 His research focuses on the prenatal and perinatal period as a window of opportunity to improve the long-term health of mothers and their children.
-He brings quantitative skills and data analysis expertise to his field of research.
+Trained as an Economist, he brings evaluation and data analysis expertise to his field of research.

 National Institutes of Health (NIH), Agency for Health Care Quality (AHRQ), W.K.
 Kellogg Foundation)